 We find out that this book has a great way to interact with your toddlers through wiggling their ears, playing peekaboo, tickling their bellies, and way more as we read it.

 All Of Baby, Nose To Toes – Victoria Adler

 It’s such a cute book with fun rhymes and adorable illustrations.
 The illustrations are relatable as well.
 Also, a great book to read and have fun with as a family.
 At the end of each page about a body part, for say baby’s eyes, there is a question “who loves a baby’s eye?” followed by a family member saying “Me!
 I do.” on the following page.
 Sounds fun?
-You can find this book on amazon.

 Where Is Baby’s Belly Button? – Karen Katz

 It’s one of the best interactive board books out there.
 It comes in form of a lift-the-flap book with cute illustrations.
 It also introduces the concept of behind and under to the kid.
 The flaps are pretty big and easily liftable by our 20-month-old.
 However, the flaps are thin card stock paper.
 WE would recommend you to do the reading and lifting, as small children can pull out the pages and crumble the book.
-You can find this book on amazon.

 From Head To Toe Board Book – Eric Carle

 Eric Carle’s books need no introduction.
 This one has illustrations of a kid trying to copy what an animal does on each page.
 It encourages kids to listen and interact.
 It’s a fun book to teach body parts.